 According to Governor Cuomo, there was a 30 percent increase in tickets issued this year as compared to last year and the number of tickets rose in each category of enforcement.
 During last year’s Thanksgiving weekend ticket blitz, the NYSP issued only 4,237 tickets for speeding and 565 tickets for distracted driving, and made 172 arrests for DWI violations.

 “New York has zero tolerance for impaired and reckless drivers who put themselves and others at risk.
 I commend State Police keeping these dangerous drivers off the roads and helping to prevent needless tragedies this holiday weekend,” said Cuomo.

-If you received a traffic citation during the Thanksgiving weekend ticket blitz in New York, give the Rosenblum Law Firm a call at 888-883-5529.
+If you received a traffic citation during the Thanksgiving weekend ticket blitz in New York, give the Rosenblum Law a call at 888-883-5529.
 Our top-rated traffic attorneys can explain any fines and penalties you may be facing and can help you fight to get those penalties eliminated or reduced.